andesol/dendron-notes/README.md

 ## Notes

-Some unpolished notes about programming, etc.
+Some unpolished notes about programming and whatnot.
+Buit with [Dendron](https://www.dendron.so/)